Buda Division of Assets Lawyer

 Our team at the Law Office of Ben Carrasco, PLLC, approaches each case with meticulous preparation and a detailed understanding of property division laws.
 We go to trial prepared, and we want you to know you have an experienced advocate on your side.

 The decisions you make during divorce can impact you financially for the rest of your life.
 Improperly dividing retirement accounts can lead to tax burdens.
-Forcing the liquidation of certain assets can leave you in poor financial circumstances.
+Forcing the liquidation of certain assets can leave you in poor financial circumstances in Buda.

 Courts can consider tax consequences and economic circumstances when dividing property.
 Texas judges want to craft divorce decrees that can be successfully implemented.
 This means division of assets is not always 50/50.